MicrosoftDocs/entra-docs/docs/external-id/customers/sample-single-page-app-vanillajs-sign-in.md

 # Sign in users in a sample vanilla JavaScript single-page application

-This how-to guide uses a sample vanilla JavaScript single-page Application (SPA) to demonstrate how to add authentication to a SPA.
-The SPA enables users to sign in and sign out by using their own external tenant.
+This guide uses a sample vanilla JavaScript (JS) single-page Application (SPA) to demonstrate how to add authentication to a SPA.
+The SPA enables users to sign in and sign out by using your Microsoft Entra External ID tenant.
 The sample uses the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) to handle authentication.

 ## Prerequisites